drush1980/adk-sample-agents/a2a_adk_currency_exchange_agent/README.md

 # A2A Currency Exchange Agent

-This sample uses the Agent Development Kit (ADK) to create a currency exchange Agent which communicates using A2A.
-The agent uses an MCP tool that provides currency lookup capability.
+This sample uses the Agent Development Kit (ADK) to create a currency exchange agent which communicates using the [A2A protocol](https://a2a-protocol.org/latest/).
+The agent uses an [MCP tool](https://google.github.io/adk-docs/tools/mcp-tools/) that provides currency lookup capability.

 ## Prerequisites